A Classical Pilates studio transforming your body and mind through strategic guided movement.

-Marlene has had hands on experience working directly with injuries and was a member of the Physiotherapy Association of BC until Reform Pilates launched in September 2016.
+Marlene has had hands on experience working directly with injuries and was a member of the Physiotherapy Association of BC for 3 years until Reform Pilates launched in September 2016.

-Away from the studio, Marlene can be found riding her bike on and off road, hiking our scenic local mountains, occasionally surfing and having as much fun with her two teenage sons as they can bear.
+Away from the studio, Marlene can be found riding her bike on and off road, hiking our scenic local mountains, reading and spending as much time with her two teenage sons as they can bear.